 The example application is implemented in two layers:

-- HDMI 2.1 TX Subsystem interrupt(s) controlling layer: The interrupt callbacks from the HDMI 2.1 TX subsystem driver are handled and controlled in a state-machine based.
+- HDMI 2.1 RX Subsystem interrupt(s) controlling layer: The interrupt callbacks from the HDMI 2.1 RX subsystem driver are handled and controlled in a state-machine based layer.
 This interrupt controlling layer also controls the enabling and disabling of the HDMI PHY/HDMI GT Subsystem and HDCP.

-- Initialize the HDMI 2.1 TX Subsystem and HDMI PHY/HDMI GT Subsystem (use device IDs to do the binding)
+- Initialize the HDMI 2.1 RX Subsystem and HDMI PHY/HDMI GT Subsystem (use device IDs to do the binding)

 - Load HDCP keys from EEPROM